-The financial statements of the Company closed on 31 March 2022 were drawn up in compliance with the International Financial Reporting Standards ("IFRS"), as endorsed by the European Union and as applicable at 31 March 2022.
+The financial statements of the Company closed on 31 March 2023 were drawn up in compliance with the International Financial Reporting Standards ("IFRS"), as endorsed by the European Union and as applicable as of 31 March 2023.

 The Condensed Separate Financial Statement is presented in Polish currency (Polish zloty, "PLN"), and all values are specified in thousands of Polish zlotys.